ripenedcat/LucasLifesBlog/content/post/freetech/claw/index.en.md

 +++
 author = "Lucas Huang"
 date = '2025-05-06T13:52:22+08:00'
 title = "Permanently Free Containers!
 No Credit Card Needed!
-Best Choice for Website Hosting and AI Deployment (Lobe-Chat)"
+Best Choice for Website Hosting and AI Deployment"
 # description = "This article demonstrates how to deploy a Hugo web application to Azure Static Web Apps"
 categories = [
     "Free Resources"